alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - identify high impact pages
 - prioritise content reviews
 - assess potential user impact of design changes
-- highlight patterns that warrant further investigation
+- highlight patterns that may be useful to explore further

 These measures should be interpreted in context rather than treated as standalone indicators of performance.